Is December busy in your hair or beauty business?

-Take advantage of Facebook’s forward schedule function, and your posts will go live whilst you’re busy running your hair or beauty business.
+Take advantage of Facebook’s central forward schedule function for both Facebook and Instagram, and your posts will go live whilst you’re busy running your hair or beauty business.

 Planning and scheduling your social media is critical to success, but do leave space to capture the spontaneity and fun of the holiday season.

-Plan a 10 minute slot each day (or every other day) to take advantage of those last-minute Facebook marketing opportunities that crop up in salon.
-This way you won’t miss out on showcasing that gorgeous Yuletide bride, stunning hair colour or a merry set of festive nails on social.
+Plan a 10 minute slot each day (or every other day) to take advantage of those last-minute social media marketing opportunities that crop up in salon.
+This way you won’t miss out on showcasing that gorgeous Yuletide bride, stunning hair colour or a merry set of festive nails on Instagram.

-Keep your Facebook interesting and your audience more engaged by mixing your posts.
+Keep your social interesting and your audience more engaged by mixing your posts.
 Add some pop, fizz and sparkle with these Christmas post ideas…

 Imagery increases engagement and count downs are always fun.

-Combine the two with your own salon advent calendar on Facebook.
-The 12 Days of Christmas lend themselves beautifully to hair and beauty tips and tricks.
+Combine the two with your own salon social media advent calendar.
+The ’12 Days of Christmas’ lend themselves beautifully to hair and beauty tips and tricks.

 Don’t forget to schedule social posts in promoting your longer December opening hours.

-And here’s a step-by-step on how to update your Google My Business salon holiday opening hours so all marketing bases are covered?
+And here’s a step-by-step on how to update your Google My Business salon holiday opening hours so all salon marketing bases are covered.

 Get those irritating late cancellations rebooked in minutes.
-It’s just a case of remembering to post them on Facebook when you’re dashing around.
+It’s just a case of remembering to post them on your social platforms when you’re dashing around.

-Pop a salon system in place to catch them and don’t miss out on this seasonal profit.
+Put a salon system in place to catch them so you don’t miss out on any seasonal profit.
 You can’t beat systems for making your business run smoothly.
 And profitably.